lithnet/access-manager-docs/installation/installing-the-access-manager-server/installing-access-manager-load-balancer.md

 If you are load balancing the web app, the load balancer can be configured to make a `HTTP GET` call to the `/health-check` endpoint to determine host availability.
 A HTTP `200 OK` response indicates the service is healthy.
 Any other response should be treated as a failure.
 Health check requests must be performed over HTTPS.

 ### API
-If you are load balancing the API host, you can make a HTTP GET call to the `api/v1.0/health-check` endpoint to determine host availability.
+If you are load balancing the agent API, you can make a HTTP GET call to the `api/v3.0/health-check` endpoint to determine host availability.
 A HTTP `200 OK` response indicates the service is healthy.
 Any other response should be treated as a failure.
 Health check requests must be performed over HTTPS.